 According to Hootsuite, 16% of Twitter users use it for brand research, and 54% of them are more likely to make new purchase decisions based on that research.

-It means a highly active and potentially millions of customers waiting for you to reach out to them!
+It means a highly active base of potentially millions of customers waiting for you to reach out to them!
 The amazing part is that you do not have to be an expert or spend a lot of money to get started.

-Here are four reasons why Twitter is great for business:
+Four reasons why Twitter is great for business

 First, it lets you interact with customers directly in real-time, which is crucial when resolving issues or answering questions they might have about your business and its products and services.

 Second, you can use Twitter to attract new customers through paid advertising or sponsored tweets — which cost less than Facebook ads but still reach millions of users every day.

 Third, it helps you build relationships with influencers that can help spread the word about your company and products.

 And fourth, you can even use a Twitter bot that answers common questions about your brand and solve customer service issues before they happen.